 D) Students in this program are registered full-time and are expected to be committed to full-time studies.
 Requests for special consideration for personal circumstances are strongly discouraged (e.g., taking care of domestic business, leaving early for reading week, attending a wedding, going on a vacation, employment, participating in sports events, preoccupation with other courses, etc.).
 Requests for special consideration will only be considered if:

-- the request is made in advance
+• the request is made in advance

-- the situation is entirely out of the control of the student
+• the situation is entirely out of the control of the student

-- the student has made every effort to find an alternative solution
+• the student has made every effort to find an alternative solution

-- the student makes a strong case for the issue to be considered exceptional
+• the student makes a strong case for the issue to be considered exceptional

-- explanations of each of the above points are included on the Request form along with supporting documentation
+• explanations of each of the above points are included on the Request form along with supporting documentation

-If a deferral of a test or exam is being requested under item (d) above, and permission is granted , the student will be required to pay a fee of $70.00 according to the University Schedule of Administrative User Fees and Fines, prior to the test or exam being written.
-The student must download the Deferred Examinations Payment form from the OT website as he/she will be required to show their receipt to the Course Instructor at the time if the exam.
+If a deferral of a test or exam is being requested under item (D) above, and permission is granted , the student will be required to pay a fee of $70.00 according to the University Schedule of Administrative User Fees and Fines, prior to the test or exam being written.
+The student must download the Deferred Examinations Payment form from the OT website as they will be required to show their receipt to the Course Instructor at the time if the exam.
 The student may also be required to sign a non-disclosure form by the Course Instructor.

 Remedial Work